byzer-org/byzer-lang/docs/en/mlsql-grammar.md

 ('select'|'SELECT') ~(';')* 'as' tableName
 ```

-Select statement is a standard spark SQL except ends with `as tableName` suffix, this means any select statement return as
+Select statement is a standard spark SQL statement except that it ends with `as tableName` suffix.
+This means any select statement will return a table as a result.
-table.

 Example: